 Many brands work with a range of external agents and intermediaries who work on their behalf in sourcing functions.
-Any external agents, intermediaries or other contractors working on behalf of the member should have the same knowledge and commitment to supporting the Code of Labour Practices as individuals directly employed by the brand.
+Any production location related contractors, external agents, intermediaries or other contractors working on behalf of the member should have the same knowledge and commitment to supporting the Code of Labour Practices as individuals directly employed by the brand.

 Intermediaries have the potential to either support or disrupt CoLP implementation.
-It is the responsibility of member to ensure agents actively support the implementation of the CoLP.
+It is the responsibility of member to ensure production relation agents actively support the implementation of the CoLP.

-Documentation: Documentation on sufficient information about the CoLP among sourcing contractors and agents includes: Correspondence with agents, trainings for agents, FWF audit findings, etc.
+Documentation: Documentation on sufficient information about the CoLP among sourcing contractors and agents includes: Correspondence with agents, trainings for agents, Fair Wear audit findings, etc.

-N/A (Not Applicable) conditions: Only if the member does not use agents.
+N/A (Not Applicable) conditions: Only if the member does not use production related agents.